Minnesota Wild active on NHL trade deadline day by getting Nick Foligno and Bobby Brink

 It's a seller's market on deadline day

-With the likes of Vincent Trocheck, Nazem Kadri, Justin Faulk and maybe even Robert Thomas still on the market, sellers appeared to be in control, with prices high and leaving playoff-contending buyers weighing a range of options.
+With the likes of Vincent Trocheck, Nazem Kadri, Justin Faulk and maybe even Robert Thomas still on the market with an hour left, sellers appeared to be in control, with prices high and leaving playoff-contending buyers weighing a range of options.

 Trocheck remains with the New York Rangers, who traded Sam Carrick to Buffalo.
 Toronto has multiple players on the block.
 And St. Louis is open for business with almost everyone on its roster gettable at the right price, from Thomas and Faulk to Colton Parayko and Jordan Binnington.